Jithan: Plot

 A special police team led by Tamizharasu and his assistant Singampuli is appointed to trap the invisible man behind the bank robbery.
 Priya informs the truth about Surya's power to Thamizharasu, and they set an eye on Surya to prevent him from committing further crimes.
 Despite attempts made by Thamizharasu's team, they are unable to stop Surya.
 Surya threatens that he will create problems in city if Priya does not love him.
+He even pops into Singampuli's house while he is drunk and fights with him, reducing Singampuli to his underwear lying on the floor as Surya is invisible.
+The DGP and Tamizharasu laugh at Singampuli and tease him, but he swears revenge one day.

 Thamizharasu comes up with a plan of using Priya to trap Surya and asks Priya to cooperate with the plan.
 Thamizharasu wants Priya to bring Surya to a deserted place which is already surrounded by police.
 Priya should talk pleasingly to Surya and in the meantime, should place her shawl over Surya, so that the police can trap him.
 Everything progresses well as per plan.
 Surya comes to the place to meet Priya.

 Surya becomes emotional and starts describing his love towards Priya from childhood.
 He also explains certain events where Priya actually misunderstood him previously.
 On hearing these, Priya understands Surya to be an innocent and kindhearted person who loves her a lot.
 Thamizharasu overhears their conversation, understands Surya's good nature, and decides to trap him alive instead of killing.
 Thamizharasu instructs Priya to put her shawl on Surya, but Priya changes her mind.
 She informs the truth to Surya and pleads him to run away.
 Upon knowing the plan, Surya tries to escape, but suddenly it rains whereby revealing his presence because water droplets on Surya make others see it.
-Despite Thamizharasu's instructions, Singampuli shoots towards Surya, following which he dies.
+Despite Thamizharasu's instructions, Singampuli shoots Surya in the head as payback for Surya humilitating him by embarrassing Singampuli in his own house by stripping him naked.
+Singampuli arrogantly laughs and brags to both Surya and Tamizharasu, celebrating his revenge.
+Surya falls to the ground, rolling as he dies and his body becomes visible to everyone.
+Tamizharasu admonishes Singampuli for his shallowness.
 Priya cries seeing Surya's dead body, as she understood his good nature before his death.